Foxxo!!

 Fox Form.

-You can transform into the form of a fox at will.
-The transformation takes 1 minute to complete in each direction.
+You can transform into the form of a fox and back again at will, each as an action.

-In your fox form, you gain natural armor, a bite attack, and the ability to speak with other animals.
+In your fox form, you gain natural armor, bite and claw attacks, and the ability to speak with other animals.

 Like a wildshaping druid, you choose whether your equipment falls to the ground in your space, merges into your new form, or is worn by it.
 Worn equipment functions as normal, but the DM decides whether it is practical for your fox form to wear a piece of equipment.
 Your equipment doesn’t change size or shape to match your fox form, and any equipment that your fox form can’t wear must either fall to the ground or merge with it.
 Equipment that merges with your fox form has no effect until you leave the fox form.
 You also cannot use items or mechanisms, unless they can be operated with paws.

 Also similar to a druids wildshape, your fox form limits your ability to cast spells.
-You cannot cast new spells, but retain concentration on any spells you have already cast, and are able to use actions of ongoing spells, such as those of "Witch Bolt" or "Call Lightning".
+You cannot cast new spells, except for those from this species' innate spellcasting, but retain concentration on any spells you have already cast, and are able to use actions of ongoing spells, such as those of "Witch Bolt" or "Call Lightning".

 Bite.